justlark/lark.gay/content/now.md

 > _Dirty Money in Somerset Valley_ is a singleplayer pen-and-paper puzzle game
 > where you pore over documents and collect evidence to uncover the truth about
 > corporate corruption in a small town.

-I've been fairly quiet the past few months because I've been busy working on a new project: building an app for con organizers to create and publish con schedules.
-I see a lot of cons try to homebrew a solution to this problem, and I want to make it easier on organizers and a better experience for attendees.
-I have no plans to monetize it; I just think it would be cool if people used it.